sarvodaya-network/sarvodaya.eu/library/flosha/gradual-self-sufficiency-in-cloth.md

 I started with my own personal need for cloth.
 I analysed the problem, developed a vision and thus a direction into which I want to go and made first steps on the path.
 I know that others need cloth too.
 My need is just as well the need of others.
 Therefore it would not be in vain to share my findings thus far with others (1) to even make them aware of the problem, to let them reflect about their own needs, (2) to remove their ignorance in regard to clothing production and the violence involved.
 For some this would be worthwile, eye-opening and motivating; if such people are found, we may be able to experiment together, some individuals can focus on other aspects and inform others about their findings and thus proceed further.
 But I cannot count on others for doing the necessary thing.
 If others do not want to work on this, I must work on it alone.
 And the most important thing in this regard is for myself to become more self-sufficient in every regard.
 No text will be comparable to a living example.
 If I can show that it is possible to be self-sufficient in clothing and to purify cloth-making and *how* it is possible and if I can express the beauty through cloth that is the inevitable consequence of non-violent cloth-making, and if, due to my own experience gained, I can offer detailed advise and guidance about how to do every bit of it, people will have a much easier time to start working on this themselves.

+---

+Summary:
+* Producing and buying sustainable, fair-trade is less harmful than producing and buying non-sustainable, unfairly produced clothing, but it is still highly problematic, uneconomic and contains high potential of abuse.
+* Producing and buying locally produced clothing is much less harmful, much more economic and comes with much lower potential of abuse.
+* Sharing, offering for free and reusing is much less harmful than buying, if something must be replaced.
+* Recycling by oneself or in the neighbourhood and repairing/patching is much less harmful than replacing.